ROADWORKS updated 06.01.22

 - E-tickets will be issued as standard.
 These do not have to be printed but can be shown on your smartphone or similar device for us to scan on entry.
 In order to reduce queueing and minimise contact, tickets will not be available for collection from the Box Office

-- Face coverings are required for the duration of your visit (except for eating and drinking) unless exempt for health reasons.
-Front of House staff will also wear face coverings
+- Face coverings are required by law for the duration of your visit (except where it is not practical to wear them such as eating, drinking or singing) unless exempt for health reasons.
+Front of House staff will also wear face coverings.

 - Contact details are collected through NHS Test and Trace QR code at the entrance to the building – alternatively our volunteers will collect details through a sign in sheet

 - We will carry out enhanced cleaning of the auditorium between performances and activities including fogging our auditoria with an industry standard antibacterial aerosol

 - Hand sanitising stations are positioned throughout the building